A Free VPN Based in China With Over 50 Million Downloads.

 The industry standard for encryption of VPN connections is the AES-256 Encryption standard, which is so secure that it’s used by government and military agencies.
 All top VPNs offer this encryption standard for securing user data while in transit through VPN connections.

-And TurboVPN offers them both to their users.
-Whether you use their free or paid versions, you can rest assured that you will be secured by AES-256 military-grade encryption and OpenVPN protocol support, keeping your connection as private as it the ones protected by top providers.
+Whether you are using its free or paid versions, you can rest assured that you will be secured by AES-256 military-grade encryption and OpenVPN protocol support, keeping your connection as private as it the ones protected by top providers.

-Generally, whenever I’ve reviewed free apps that only work on mobile based OS devices, I’ve found them to be vulnerable in protecting your real IP.
+Whenever I’ve reviewed free apps that only work on mobile-based OS devices, I’ve found them to be vulnerable to these sort of leaks.

 WebRTC and HTTP Request Leaks: